ctu-fgis/2025-b-jvf-dtm-xsd/doc/docs_src/dependencies.md

 - `json` – for reading the config file
 - `pathlib` – for working with filesystem paths
 - `tempfile` – for creating temporary folders
+- `argparse` – for parsing command-line arguments
+- `sys` – for access to system‐level functions

 ## 📦 External packages (must be installed via `pip`)
 These libraries must be installed manually: